mesosphere-backup/edgelb-kubernetes/README.md

 * Support API for accessing DC/OS secrets and storing ingress TLS in DC/OS secrets.
 * Support ingress resource meta-data to allow pools to bind to different interfaces/ports.
 * Support for Kubernetes `ConfigMap` resource in order to support user-defined configuration at startup.
+* Unit tests for the golang packages.
+* E2E to test against an edge-lb cluster.

 # Open questions
 * Do we run the `edgelb-k8s` controller as Kubernetes pod or DC/OS pod?